nihar3012/python_calc/readme.md

 The model is responsible for managing the data of the application.
 It responds to the request from the view and it also responds to instructions from the controller to update itself.

+2> View

+It displays all the records fetched within the model.
+View never interacts with model; controller does this work (communicating with model and view).